mikekpl/croperino/README.md

 Simple image cropping tool derived from [Crop Image](https://github.com/biokys/cropimage)

+Credits to [Alexey](https://github.com/tpom6oh) for fixing some issues related to API 23+ (Since I do not have 23+ devices yet)

 Features:
-* Camera or Gallery calls.
+* Camera and/or gallery calls.
-* Facial Recoginition
+* Face recoginition
 * Cropping of Image based on Scale (Aspect Ratio)
 * Customizing button and background
-* Performance and compression improvments
+* Performance and compression improvements

 ![device-2016-09-15-163009](https://cloud.githubusercontent.com/assets/16832215/18544278/855d9aae-7b66-11e6-8236-ba1bc89a8e44.png)